All American 100 Play

 Jacks or Better 1 2 3 4 5

-While this game seems rather simple, it has quite an unconventional paytable.
-This means that players will need to find a strategy for this particular version of video poker.
-Alternatively, they can try to develop their own.
-What sets this version apart from regular Jacks or Better is the fact that it pays more for Straight Flush and Four of a Kind hands – from the traditional 50:1 and 25:1 to 90:1 and 35:1.
+Although the game may appear straightforward, it features an unconventional paytable.
+As a result, players should adopt – or develop – a strategy tailored specifically to this version of video poker.
+What sets it apart from standard Jacks or Better is that it pays more for Straight Flush and Four-of-a-Kind hands, increasing the payouts from the traditional 50:1 and 25:1 to 90:1 and 35:1, respectively.

-At the same time, it offers the same payouts for Full House, Flush, and Straight at 8 times the stake.
-Also, Two Pair hands are paid even money instead of 2:1.
-All this results in a completely different strategy and an RTP of 98.11% (when betting 5 coins).
-Of course, the strategy would remain the same whether you play with 1 or 100 hands.
+At the same time, it offers the usual payouts for Full House, Flush, and Straight hands, each paying eight times the stake.
+In contrast, Two Pair is paid at even money instead of 2:1.
+These adjustments lead to a completely different optimal strategy and an RTP of 98.11% when betting the maximum of five coins.
+Naturally, that strategy remains the same whether you play one hand or 100.

 Conclusion

-All American 100 Play is an interesting game, especially when played in multi-hand mode.
-Players should carefully adjust their basic strategy to its specific payouts, however, if they want to make the most of their game session.
+All American 100 Play is a compelling title, particularly in multi-hand mode.
+Players should, however, fine-tune their basic strategy to account for its unique paytable if they want to get the most out of every session.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.